datopian/ckan-cloud-operator/docs/VALUES-FILE-REFERENCE.md

 - `ckanHelmChartVersion` - which chart version to pick (e.g. `v0.0.15`)

 - `ckanSolrSchema` - name of the solr schema to use (will use `ckan_default` by default)
 - `ckanAdminEmail` - email address to use when creating the `admin` account

 - `sub-domain` - Sub domain to use for this instance (defaults to `ckan-cloud-<instance-id>`)

 - `domain` - Ignored, will always be equal to `<sub-domain>.<cluster-root-domain>`
 - `withSansSSL` - Ignored, will always be considered as True
 - `registerSubdomain` - Ignored, will always be equal to `sub-domain`

+- `imagePullSecret` - The name of a secrets that contains credentials for the private docker repo (secret is being created by CCO).
+Usually set to `<instance-id>-registry`

 ## Options Defined in the [standard Helm Chart](https://github.com/ViderumGlobal/ckan-cloud-helm/tree/master/ckan)